-I’m a trail builder and would like to work with UROC on building a trail
+I’m a trail builder and would like to work with UROC on a trail project.

-I want to be involved in trail building, but I’ve never done it before.
+I want to be involved in trail projects, but I’ve never done it before.

 Can I go in and start working on any trails anytime?

-You should always check in with UROC before you consider working on any trail.
-We ask you not to move dirt, build features, or blaze in new sections of the trail without checking in with UROC.
-This is called significant trail works and we ask you not to carry out significant trail works.
-The best thing you can do is contact UROC at: [email protected]
+You should always check in with UROC before you do any trail work.
+We ask you not to move dirt, build or change features, or blaze in new sections of the trail without authorization and checking in with UROC.
+Any works like this is called significant trail works and we ask you not to carry out significant trail works.
+The best thing you can do is contact UROC at: weride@unitedridersofcumberland.com

 What is significant trail work?